phaenovum/minecraft-forge-mods/README.md

     ./forge/

-The installation script for installing Forge.

-    ./forge/install.sh or /forge/install.cmd

-The location of the Minecraft Coder Pack tools.

-    ./forge/mcp/

-Scripts that get your mod from source code into a releaseable state.

-    ./forge/mcp/recompile.sh /forge/mcp/reobfuscate.sh (.bat for Windows)

-The location of your class files after running reobfuscate.sh (.bat for Windows)

-    ./forge/mcp/reobf/

-The location of your source files
+The location of the source files

     ./source/

+I am using my own ./eclipse and ./source directories to ease the use of version controll (git).

 Installation